Wasserwecken/spatial-transform/readme.md

 # but the inverse-properties are read only
 root = Transform()
 root.PositionWorld = (1,2,3)
-root.ScaleLocal = .1                # accepts either a single value or a tuple of three root.RotationWorld = (1, 0, 0, 0)   # rotations are in quaternions
+root.Scale = .1                     # accepts either a single value or a tuple of three root.RotationWorld = (1, 0, 0, 0)   # rotations are in quaternions

 # the rotation can be also read and changed with extra methods for simplified usage